gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 FIXME: reactions to Piaerre being the captain.

 Thomas pointed at Erileine.
-"The portrait---now."
+"The portrait–now."

 Erileine took the stairs three at a time.
 Evening had fallen; through The tube containing Lady Kembe's picture lay on top of a roof beam,